-- Q: If a student goes out of state for non-essential travel, should they quarantine upon returning? - A: It's important to communicate to all students and their families that departure from the state for any amount of time may compromise their ability to participate upon their return for the following 7-14 days. - Q. Must masks be worn at all times, indoor and outdoor, even during exercise / competition? - A. Yes. - Q. Can a student wear a face shield instead of a face covering while participating in training, practice & competition? - A. The use of a face shield is not advised, "Statewide Reopening Guidance Masks, Face Coverings, Face Shields." - Q. Does 7-on-7 football fall in the same category as Flag Football? - A. Yes, provided there is no contact and no protective equipment is used. - Q. If volleyball is conducted outside (grass or sand), is that permissible at any county risk level? - A. Yes. - Q. Does the OSAA have any stance on middle school activities? - A. The Governor's and OHA's "Sector Guidance Indoor Recreation and Indoor Fitness Establishments," "Sector Guidance Outdoor Recreation and Indoor Fitness Establishments," and "Sector Risk Level Guidance Chart" applies to all levels of activities. - Q. How do cohort groups apply to sport teams / sport transportation? - A. According to ODE, athletics are separated from the daytime and transportation cohorts. - Q. Have full-contact sports been removed off of the prohibited list? - A. No, full-contact sports such as Football, Basketball, Wrestling, contact Dance and contact Cheerleading remain prohibited by the Governor and OHA.
-Training and conditioning, such as weightlifting, running drills and intra-squad scrimmaging can be conducted but cannot include contact of any kind. - Q. Can the OSAA Executive Director or OSAA Executive Board modify, waive or provide exceptions to the Governor's or OHA Guidance? - A. No. The OSAA and its member schools are bound by the guidance and are unable to modify, waive or provide exceptions.
+- Q: If a student goes out of state for non-essential travel, should they quarantine upon returning? - A: It's important to communicate to all students and their families that departure from the state for any amount of time may compromise their ability to participate upon their return for the following 7-14 days. - Q. Must masks be worn at all times, indoor and outdoor, even during exercise / competition? - A. Yes. - Q. Can a student wear a face shield instead of a face covering while participating in training, practice & competition? - A. No, a face shield cannot be worn as a face covering by itself.
+Participants must wear a cloth, polypropylene, paper, or other face covering that covers the nose and mouth and that rests snugly above the nose, below the mouth, and on the sides of the face, "Statewide Reopening Guidance Masks, Face Coverings, Face Shields." - Q. Does 7-on-7 football fall in the same category as Flag Football? - A. Yes, provided there is no contact and no protective equipment is used. - Q. If volleyball is conducted outside (grass or sand), is that permissible at any county risk level? - A. Yes - Q. Does the OSAA have any stance on middle school activities? - A. The Governor's and OHA's "Sector Guidance Indoor Recreation and Indoor Fitness Establishments," "Sector Guidance Outdoor Recreation and Outdoor Fitness Establishments," and "Sector Risk Level Guidance Chart" applies to all levels of activities. - Q. How do cohort groups apply to sport teams / sport transportation? - A. According to ODE, athletics are separated from the daytime and transportation cohorts. - Q. Have full-contact sports been removed off of the prohibited list? - A. Outdoor full-contact sports, such as Football, are allowed in lower and moderate risk counties and only in high and extreme counties with a submitted plan.
+See, Sector Guidance Outdoor Recreation and Outdoor Fitness Establishments.
+Indoor full-contact sports, such as Basketball, Wrestling, contact Dance, and contact Cheerleading remain prohibited by the Governor and OHA. - Q. Can the OSAA Executive Director or OSAA Executive Board modify, waive or provide exceptions to the Governor's or OHA - A. No. The OSAA and its member schools are bound by the guidance and are unable to modify, waive or provide exceptions.